Skip to main content

 How much electricity will solar panels generate in Seaford?

-Based on East Sussex data, a 4kWp system in Seaford generates approximately 4,120 kWh per year, covering 108% of average household use (3,800 kWh/year).
-East Sussex receives around 1,800 sunshine hours annually.
+Based on East Sussex regional data, a 4kWp system generates approximately 4,120 kWh per year at a yield of 1030 kWh/kWp, covering 108% of average household use (3,800 kWh/year).
+The area receives around 1,800 sunshine hours annually.
+East Sussex ranks #5 of 102 UK counties for solar yield, which is about as good as it gets for generation in Seaford.
 Output peaks between May and August and is lower in winter, though annual generation figures already account for this seasonal variation.
 South-facing roofs at a 30-40° pitch achieve optimal yields, while east or west-facing roofs still produce 80-85% of maximum output.
-Panels generate electricity even on overcast days through diffused light.

 What is the Smart Export Guarantee (SEG)?